ericlopaty/Log4NetDemo/ReadMe.txt

-A sample to get Log4Net up and running in quickly.
+A sample to get Log4Net up and running quickly.